Hakomi: Approach and method

-These five principles are set forth in Kurtz's book, Body Centered Psychotherapy.
-Some Hakomi leaders add two more principles, truth and mutability.
+According to the Hakomi Institute, the method uses mindfulness, psychotherapy, and somatic interventions to address attachment wounds and developmental trauma.
+Kurtz's book Body-Centered Psychotherapy outlines five principles of the method, drawn from Eastern spirituality, including mindfulness, nonviolence, organicity, unity, and body-mind holism.
+Some Hakomi leaders add two more principles: truth and mutability.

-The Hakomi Method regards people as self-organizing systems, organized psychologically around core memories, beliefs, and images; this core material expresses itself through habits and attitudes around which people unconsciously organize their behavior.
-The goal is to transform their way of being in the world through working with core material and changing core beliefs.
+The method also draws from systems theory, regarding people as "self-organizing systems", organized psychologically around core memories, beliefs, and images, and claiming this core material expresses itself through habits and attitudes around which people unconsciously organize their behavior.
+The purported goal of the method is to transform one's way of being in the world through changing core beliefs.

-Hakomi relies on mindfulness of body sensations, emotions, and memories.
-Although many therapists now recommend mindfulness meditation to support psychotherapy, Hakomi is unique in that it conducts the majority of the therapy session in mindfulness.

-The Hakomi Method follows this general outline: